-Cells isolated from human cartilage after enzymatic digestion were seeded at 75 cm2 tissue culture flask (T75) at density 35,000 cells/ cm2.
+Cells isolated from human cartilage after enzymatic digestion were seeded at 75 cm tissue culture flask (T75) at density 35,000 cells/cm.
 The morphology of chondrocytes was observed under an inverted phase contrast light microscope (Leica DM IL).
-Non-adherent or few adherent small round cells were also present in the primary culture after 4 days of cultivation; these cells were removed with first medium change.
-Heterogeneous population of cells with different morphology was observed after 7 days of cultivation (Fig. 2a).
-After 21 days of cultivation chondrocytes had more polygonal structure, even though few of cells had spindle/fibroblast like morphology (Fig. 2b).
+Non-adherent or low-adherent small round cells were also present in the primary culture after 4 days of cultivation.
+These cells were removed after the first medium change.
+Heterogeneous population of cells with different morphology was observed after 7 days of cultivation (figure 2a).
+After 21 days of cultivation, chondrocytes showed a more polygonal structure, even though few cells had spindle/fibroblast like morphology (figure 2b).
 Chondrocytes reached confluence within 3 to 4 weeks.
-Average number of chondrocytes obtained after trypsinization (P1) was 2,23 x 106 \pm 0,5 per mL (Tab.
-1).
+The average number of chondrocytes obtained after trypsinization (P1) was 2.23 x 106 $\pm$ 0.5 per mL (table 2).